 Mountain-Climbing Cog Railway

-Eight foot falls and pretty but dangerous swimming hole.
+These eight foot falls are very pretty.
+However it is a dangerous swimming hole.
 More info here.

 Littleton, NH was named the 6th on the list of Best Small Town Downtowns in America.